sharmaDeepti369/slate/source/index.html.md

 ```

-> Smaple reponse when user email is not verified yet:
+> Sample reponse when user email is not verified yet:

 ```json